 The 2nd Battalion landed in France 10 days after the declaration of war and stayed on the Western Front throughout the conflict.
 It suffered such heavy casualties at Etreux in September 1914, where all its officers were killed or wounded that its chaplain, Father Gleeson, had to take over command of the battalion.
 It was badly mauled again during the German Spring Offensive in April 1918, leaving it with so few troops that it had to be absorbed by the 1st Battalion for about a month.

-The Irish regiments were not required to raise Territorial Force battalions, though the Regiment did raise four Service battalions during the conflict who served France, Salonika and Palestine.
+The Irish regiments were not required to raise Territorial Force battalions, though the Regiment did raise four Service battalions during the conflict who served in France, Salonika and Palestine.

 Both regular battalions moved in 1919 - the 1st Battalion to occupation duties in Germany and the 2nd Battalion to Egypt.